Epigenetics of Stem Cells, Development & Cancer

 Albert Einstein College of Medicine, New York, USA

-Our lab is interested in understanding the epigenetic basis of gene regulation in stem cell biology, development and cancer.
+We investigate the epigenetic mechanisms governing the biology stem cells, development and cancer.
 Our work focuses on the role of DNA methylation and demethylation in gene regulation with an emphasis on the Tet family of enzymes (Tet1/2/3).
 Tet enzymes promote DNA demethylation by converting the DNA base 5-methylcytosine (5mC) to 5-hydroxymethylcytosine (5hmC) and other derivatives.
-These enzymes are abundant in various cell types including the zygote, embryonic stem cells, germ cells, hematopoietic stem cells and neurons.
+Tet enzymes also partner with chromatin modifiers and transcription factors to activate or repress genes in enzymatic independent manner.
+Tets and 5hmC are abundant in various cell types including the zygote, embryonic stem cells (ESCs), hematopoietic stem cells (HSCs) and neural stem cells (NSCs).
+TET mutations or deregulation have been reported in several human neurodevelopmental and neurodegenerative diseases as well as in various cancers such as leukemias.

 The lab specializes in state-of-the-art technologies of genome engineering in mouse and human embryonic stem cells and iPSCs and generating complex strains of conditional, inducible, transgenic and knockout mice to dissect epigenetic pathways and mechanisms in vitro and in vivo.
 We utilize embryonic stem cells, induced pluripotent stem cells and mice as model systems to study how Tet enzymes and DNA methylation/hydroxylation reshape the epigenome and regulate development and cancer.